Scholarship Information for New Transfer Students

 |3.50-3.74||$1,500 per year for 2 years ($750/sem)|

-*Students with a 3.00-3.49 GPA may be eligible for a 1 year transfer scholarship depending on available funding.
+*Students with a 3.00-3.49 GPA may be eligible for a 1 year or 1 semester Transfer Scholarship depending on available funding.

 Students who are Idaho Residents and awarded a Transfer Scholarship may receive their funding through the Kasiska Health Science Scholarship or Laura Moore Cunningham Foundation Scholarship depending on students major, GPA, and available funding.
-Students will be notified by award letter with further instructions.
+Students will be notified by letter or email with further instructions.

 Domestic Non-resident transfer students with an average cumulative college GPA of 3.0 and greater are considered for Non-resident Tuition Waivers.
 The awarding of NRTW is dependent on availability.
 Note: Students in oversubscribed programs will not be considered for NRTWs.